Mannat-jain/Portfolio/README.md

-# Tania Bhattacharyya - Developer Portfolio 🚀
+# Mannat Jain - Portfolio 🚀

 A modern, interactive, and responsive personal portfolio website showcasing my skills, projects, and professional journey as a developer with a focus on AI/ML and Full-Stack Development.